 What Can We Learn From the Resurrection of Jesus?

 Easter or Resurrection Sunday comes every year following the forty days of Lent.
-It is the next Sunday after Palm Sunday and Holy Week.
+It is the following Sunday after Palm Sunday and the end of Holy Week.
 The day Jesus was resurrected from the dead is proof that He is the Son of God whose mission was to redeem people from their sins.
 In order to do that, He had to die on the cross and rise from the dead three days later to fulfill the Scriptures.

 The resurrection of Jesus sets Christianity apart from all other world religions.
-Christianity is the only religion where its leader died and was raised from the dead and still lives in the heart of each of its followers.
+Christianity is the only religion where its leader died and was raised from the dead and still lives in the heart of followers.

 Preachers preach and Bible teachers teach about what happened on the holiest day of the Christian year.
 However, sometimes there are many lessons that are left unsaid.

 In order to learn the lessons about the resurrection, people must first believe that it actually happened.
 All four gospels of Matthew, Mark, Luke, and John wrote that Jesus was crucified on the cross, was buried and rose from the dead on the third day just as He said He would.